fde-capu/ft_transcendence/docs/en.subject.md

 interface.
 • The user should be able to access other players profiles through the chat interface.
 II.5 Game
-The main purpose of this website is to play Pong versus other players and show everyone how good you are!
+The main purpose of this website is to play Pong versus other players.
 • Therefore, users should be able to play a live Pong game versus another player directly on the website.
 • There must be a matchmaking system: the user can join a queue until they get